 Do I have to be in a certain location to meet with you?

-The benefits of telehealth therapy means that I can see anyone throughout the states of Texas and North Carolina, including San Antonio, New Braunfels, Schertz, Cibolo, Fort Hood, Arlington, Killeen, Harker Heights, Fort Bliss, El Paso, Houston, Lubbock, Dallas-Fort Worth, Austin, Havelock, New Bern, Morehead City, Fayetteville, Manchester, Greensboro, Southern Pines, Cumberland, Elizabeth City, and Jacksonville.
+The benefits of telehealth therapy means that I can see anyone throughout the states of Texas, Utah, and North Carolina, including San Antonio, New Braunfels, Schertz, Cibolo, Fort Hood, Arlington, Killeen, Harker Heights, Fort Bliss, El Paso, Houston, Lubbock, Dallas-Fort Worth, Austin, Havelock, New Bern, Morehead City, Fayetteville, Manchester, Greensboro, Southern Pines, Cumberland, Elizabeth City, and Jacksonville.

 When are you available to meet?